 These questions and more usually leave runners feeling overwhelmed and lacking confidence in their own designs.

-However, even without a degree in exercise or any professional coaching certificate, you are ultimately the most qualified to create a running program for yourself.
+However, even without a degree in exercise or any professional coaching certificate, you are ultimately the most qualified person in the world to create a running program for yourself.

 No one knows your body or ability levels better than yourself.

 Creating your own training plan can be very beneficial.